xforce/anno1800-mod-loader/README.md

 You need Bazel, Visual Studio 2019 and that _should_ be it.
 You can checkout `azure-pipelines.yml` and see how it's done there.

+If you want to work on new features for XML operations, you can use xmltest for testing.
+As that is using the same code as the actualy file loader.

 # Debugging

 Debugging will not be possible, the game is using Denuvo and VMProtect, I have my own tools that allow me to debug it, but I will not be sharing those publicly.